Understanding the Creator Economy

 What is a creator?

-A common criteria for creators are follower counts (or number of subscribers) and engagements.
-Most active creators have a minimum of 1,000 followers on their primary social media channel.
+A common criteria for content creators are follower counts (or number of subscribers) and engagements.
+Most active content creators have a minimum of 1,000 followers on their primary social media channel.

-Creators are highly innovative, leveraging their skills to build a personal brand that attracts certain groups of people.
-While some creators are formally trained in writing, photography, and videography, most simply present a unique perspective or endearing voice that is unmistakably their own.
+Content creators are highly innovative, leveraging their skills to build a personal brand that attracts certain groups of people.
+While some content creators are formally trained in writing, photography, and videography, most simply present a unique perspective or endearing voice that is unmistakably their own.

 How the creator economy works